Samir-Kesare/OpsTree-Ansible/roles/Scylla-node-exporter/README.md

 # Conclusion

-This guide illustrates the process of deploying **Frontend-node-exporter** through Ansible.
-By adhering to these instructions, you can effectively provision and set up `node exporter in Frontend server` within your AWS infrastructure.
+This guide provides a step-by-step walkthrough for deploying Scylla-node-exporter using Ansible.
+By following these instructions, you can seamlessly provision and configure Node Exporter on your Frontend server within the AWS infrastructure.

 ***
 ## Contact Information